chuckjaz/invariant/src/slots/Slots.md

 ## `:signature-definition`

-A description of the public/private key algoritm and format used for the signature.
+A description of the public/private key algorithm and format used for the signature.
 When using a signature, the `:id` of a slot is the public key of the signature.
 The algorithm used should produce a public key of at least 256 bits with an even distribution of the first 256 bits of the key.
 The signature algorithm should be a widely supported algorithm such as ed25519 or x25519.

 ## `:proof`

 A slot defined value that is proof the slot is valid.

-## `:proof-defintion`
+## `:proof-definition`

 A description of the proof algorithm and format used for the proof.